-If you’re a service member or Veteran with a service-connected disability and an employment barrier who has the strong desire, skills, and drive to run a successful business, you may be interested in the Vocational Rehabilitation and Employment (VR&E) Self-Employment track.
-Find out if you can get help starting your own business.
+If you’re a service member or Veteran with a service-connected disability and employment barrier who has the strong desire, skills, and drive to run a successful business, you may be interested in the Self-Employment track.
+Find out if Veteran Readiness and Employment (VR&E) can help you start your own business.

 Can I get help starting my own business through the VR&E Self-Employment track?